25DanielG/be-aware/README.md

 - **Insight Analysis:** The app shows personalized AI insight tips under each graph to improve long-term mental health.
 These tips are collected through a separate tips workflow.

 ## 😥 Challenges we ran into
-Deciding to work on this idea as a team of two, we had to greatly split up the workload and manage our time effectively.
+Working as a team of two, we had to greatly split up the workload and manage our time effectively.
 - **Mastra Integration:** Connecting Mastra into our existing web framework required exposing multiple dedicated endpoints for AI workflows, which we solved by routing requests between our website and the Mastra backend.
 - **Balancing Design Goals:** Striking the right balance between minimalism, usability, and inspiration was tricky.
 We solved this with subtle design touches; we added simple switchable backgrounds for journal pages and an inviting gradient landing page reflecting the “colors of emotion.”
 Furthermore, the UI included designing a comfortable sidebar that could collapse/expand smoothly while keeping icons visible proved challenging, especially with CSS transitions on width changes.
 - **Pagination & Graph Carousel:** Creating a system to flip through journals and graphs without clutter led us to build a custom objects (`window.JournalPager`) and (`window.GraphCarousel`) that manages cached data, tooltips, and navigation.